- The yield curve visualizes current interest rates, aiding analysts and investors in portfolio decisions and impacting annuities.

-A better strategy would be to consider the role annuities can play in creating retirement income and include them to fill gaps or optimize Social Security benefits.
-Laddering can yield a blended rate of return to accomplish future goals regardless of what the yield curve looks like today.
+A better strategy would be to consider the role that annuities can play in generating retirement income and including them to fill gaps or optimize Social Security benefits.
+Laddering can yield a blended rate of return, allowing you to achieve future objectives, irrespective of the current shape of the yield curve.

 During periods of instability and uncertainty, which often precede recessions, shorter-term rates can exceed longer-term CD rates – a phenomenon known as a yield curve inversion.

 Frequently Asked Questions About Annuities & the Yield Curve

 The yield curve affects annuities by influencing their interest rates.
 Rising interest rates can lead to higher annuity payouts, while falling rates may reduce annuity income, making it essential to consider the yield curve when planning for annuities.

 Yes, annuities, especially fixed-rate ones, can be influenced by yield curve shifts.
 Their rates often align with market rates.
 However, once you buy a fixed-rate annuity, your payout remains steady as per the contract, regardless of yield curve changes.